Kolmen/test/README.md

 **Software:**

-The main and mandatory SW is the [Unico GUI](https://www.st.com/en/development-tools/unico-gui.html), a graphical user interface (available for Windows, MacOS and Unix) that supports the **ProfiMEMSTool** (further description of the ProfiMEMSTool is in the *Hardware* paragraph), but it also enables possibility to build create an **MLC** program and sensor configuration file offline, without any board connected.
+The main and mandatory SW for this example is the [Unico GUI](https://www.st.com/en/development-tools/unico-gui.html), a graphical user interface (available for Windows, MacOS and Unix) that supports the **ProfiMEMSTool** (further description of the ProfiMEMSTool is in the *Hardware* paragraph), but it also enables possibility to build an **MLC** program or a sensor configuration file without any board connected (offline mode).

 For further example evaluation it is worth to mention following SW tools:
 - [**Unicleo GUI**](https://www.st.com/en/development-tools/unicleo-gui.html), a PC application that supports [STM32 Nucleo boards](https://www.st.com/en/evaluation-tools/stm32-nucleo-boards.html) boards coupled with STM32 Nucleo expansion boards (like the [X-Nucleo-IKS02A1](https://www.st.com/en/ecosystems/x-nucleo-iks02a1.html)) for data visoalization and demonstration of functionality of ST sensors and algorithms.